ralphlange/opcUaUnifiedAutomation/README.md

 * Unified Automation C++ Based OPC UA Client SDK.
   This device support has been developed using the 1.5.x series.

-* Building binaries (IOCs) needs libcrypto and libxml2 on your system.
+* If you want to use crypto support (authentication/encryption), you need libcrypto on your system - both when compiling the SDK and when generating any binaries (IOCs).
+  The name of the package you have to install depends on the Linux distro: openssl-devel on RedHat/CentOS/Fedora, libssl-dev on Debian/Ubuntu.
+  Use the CONFIG_SITE.local file (see below) where the binary is created to set this option.

+* If you want support for XML definitions (e.g. for using the SDK examples and tools), you need libxml2 an your system - both when compiling the SDK and when generating any binaries (IOCs).
-  Package names depend on the Linux distribution: openssl-devel and libxml2-devel on RedHat/CentOS/Fedora, libssl-dev and libxml2-dev on Debian/Ubuntu.
+  The name of the package you have to install depends on the Linux distro: libxml2-devel on RedHat/CentOS/Fedora, libxml2-dev on Debian/Ubuntu.
+  Use the CONFIG_SITE.local file (see below) where the binary is created to set this option.

 ## Build and Installation